 It's a fine line between being secretive and revealing too much while dating.
 It's best to lean toward brevity when it comes to talking about why your last relationship ended.
 "If you're divorced, don't talk about your divorce," advises Schneider.
 "Don't go into details.
 Nobody wants to hear sob stories."

-AskMen.com agrees with this advice and warns men that revealing too much about an ex may result in jealousy issues down the road.
+AskMen.com agrees with this advice and warns men that reveal too much about an ex may result in jealousy issues down the road.
 Speaking badly about your ex might also make you appear bitter, which is not the best trait to present when dating.
 Women should also be selective about what they reveal when first getting to know someone.

 6. Move On